正常

 In a Nutshell

-A type-safe alternative to union that stores values of different types in the same memory region, with access by index or type safety.
+A type-safe alternative to a union that stores values of different types in the same memory location, accessible via index or type-safe access.

 Header